 Of course, symptoms vary between strains of infection and how people react to them, so the above differences cannot be used precisely.

 Treatment of Viral Conjunctivitis

-Several products can lessen the effects of viral conjunctivitis; the vasoconstrictor reduce redness, decongestants reduce swelling and surface antihistamines reduce itching.
+Several products can lessen the effects of viral conjunctivitis; the vasoconstrictor reduces redness, decongestants reduce swelling, and surface antihistamines minimize itching.

-Knowing if a conjunctivitis contracted by a patient is viral rather than bacterial or allergic can be of little importance since the symptoms are similar and all are extremely uncomfortable.
-In fact, most pink eye will resolve without any treatment within a week.
+Knowing if conjunctivitis contracted by a patient is viral rather than bacterial or allergic can be of little importance since the symptoms are similar and all are incredibly uncomfortable.
+Most pink eye will resolve without any treatment within a week.

-A cold pack can be used to soothe the eyes, but some therapeutically trained optometrists have had promising comfort-inducing results with steroid eye drops .
-However, repeating, the infection still takes its own time, which could be a few days, but in some cases several months.
+A cold pack can soothe the eyes, but some therapeutically trained optometrists have had promising comfort-inducing results with steroid eye drops.
+However, repeating, the infection still takes its own time, which could be a few days, but in some cases, several months.

 Recently, optometrists have started using iodine solution with steroid eye drops to resolve viral conjunctivitis.
-Although no robust studies have been done to date, the initial results appear to be outstanding.
+Although no robust studies have been done to date, the initial results appear outstanding.

 Recommendations not to spread the infection

 A virus spreads through human contact, so avoiding unnecessary contact at work or school is vital.

 The incubation period, that is, the time from the first transmission of a person who has the infection to the first signs of symptoms, is one to three days.